zsiki/ls/doc/source/usersguide.rst

 **Insert record**: Click the *Add feature* button and fill in the record.
 Use the right id (first column) for the row to get the right position in the fieldbook.

-**Delete record**: Select the record to be deleted and click on the *Delete selected features* button.
+**Delete record**: Select the records to be deleted and click on the *Delete selected features* button.

 **Update record**: Double click on the field you want to change and edit the data